Gabriel Knight: Sins of the Fathers: Development

 The game was created and directed by writer Jane Jensen, who also worked on King's Quest VI: Heir Today, Gone Tomorrow.
-She developed the product with veteran game designer Roberta Williams.
 Jensen's husband Robert Holmes was a producer and composed the music.

 The programmers for Gabriel Knight: Sins of the Father were Bob Andrews, Tom DeSalvo, Jerry Shaw, Sean Mooney, and Greg Tomko-Pavia.
 Graphic Designer was Nathan Gams.
 The artists included Michael Hutchison, Chris Willis, Darlou Gams, Deanna Vhalkee, and John Schroades.
 Audio Engineers were Kelli Spurgeon and Rick Spurgeon.
 Stuart M. Rosen worked as Voice Director.

 The plot and atmosphere of Gabriel Knight: Sins of the Fathers was inspired by the film Angel Heart.
 Game designer/director Jane Jensen recalled that she was given a great deal of freedom in creating the game's concept: "One of the great things about Sierra was that Ken Williams really believed in the artistic vision.
 If he gave you the chance to do a game, that was your responsibility.
 Nobody told you what to do with it.
 If it didn't sell, then you wouldn't do another game for him, but he would let you have that freedom".

 During development, Sierra's SCI game engine was upgraded to "SCI 32", and the team struggled to switch Gabriel Knight onto the new engine.
 Because of this, Jensen later wrote that they "fought bugs and snafus for six months.
 Despite this, we made our Christmas date – it just made what had been a very smooth project a bear".